signalfx/splunk-otel-js/RELEASING.md

 Commit the changes and submit them for review.
-The commit title should be `Release v<VERSION_NUMBER>` and the description should be all the changes, additions and deletions this versions will ship.
-This can be copied as is from the CHANGELOG file.
+The commit title should be `Release v<VERSION_NUMBER>` and the description should be all the changes, additions and deletions this version will ship with.
+This can be copied as-is from the CHANGELOG file.
-Merge the PR back to main once it is approved.

 ## 4. Merge the PR <a href="step-4"></a>

 Once the PR is approved, you need to merge it.
 The rest of the process is automated.
 To start the release process, you need to push a signed tag `v<version>` to the internal Splunk mirror of this repository.

-## 5. Verify the newly released NPM package <a href="step-5"></a>
+## 5. Verify the newly released npm package <a href="step-5"></a>

 Go to the internal Splunk mirror of this repository and verify that the pipeline job for your new version was successful.

-Go to (https://www.npmjs.com/package/@splunk/otel)[https://www.npmjs.com/package/@splunk/otel] and verify the new package was published.
-It may take a few minutes for the npmjs.org web interface to reflect the new package but it should be installable instantly.
+Go to [https://www.npmjs.com/package/@splunk/otel](https://www.npmjs.com/package/@splunk/otel) and verify the new package was published.
+It may take a few minutes for the npmjs.com web interface to reflect the new package but it should be installable instantly.

 Navigate to all `examples/*`, install dependencies and manually verify that the examples are working as expected per README. `@splunk/otel` version in package.json in `examples/*` is updated while [generating changelog](#step-2).